Our Shareholders Agreement template:

 Why do I need a Shareholders Agreement?

-The purpose of a shareholders agreement is to cover key issues in a business relationship, such as:
+The purpose of a shareholders agreement is to cover key issues in a business relationship, for example:

 - documenting how the shareholders will run the company;